Honda CB300R

 The Honda CB300R is a CB series 286 cc single-cylinder standard/naked bike made by Honda since 2017.
 The CB300R debuted at the 2017 EICMA, and went on sale in Europe and Asia in 2017 and the US in 2018.
-It is one of the Neo Sports Café lineup of bikes offered by Honda, with the other being CB125R, Thai-market CB150R, CB250R, CB650R and 2018 CB1000R.
+It is one of the Neo Sports Café lineup of bikes offered by Honda, reflected by the model number being the CBF300NA, with the others being the CB125R, the Thai-market CB150R, CB250R, CB650R and 2018 CB1000R.

 The CB250R is a lower-displacement variant of the CB300R sold in Japan and Malaysia.

 Features

+The bike features full LED lighting, a digital gauge cluster and a shift light.

-The bike has dual-channel ABS but no riding modes, traction control system, adjustable levers, hazard lights, cornering lights, adaptive brake light, engine braking control, or Bluetooth.
+Not featured are riding modes, traction control system, adjustable levers, hazard lights, cornering lights, adaptive brake light, engine braking control, Bluetooth, stability control or cornering ABS.

+Some model years and markets replace the gauge cluster's temperature readout with a gear indicator.

+2017 - 2021

+The CB300RA variant offered a dual-channel ABS system powered by an IMU to detect liftoff conditions.

-2022 update
+2022 Update

-Four new colors were introduced, as well as an assist-and-slipper clutch, 41mm forks, Cornering ABS, and Combined ABS.
+Four new colors were introduced, as well as an assist-and-slipper clutch, upgraded 41mm Showa SFF-BP forks, as well as standard dual-channel ABS.